Ms. Suwatanapongched is an associate in the Business Trial Practice Group in the firm's Los Angeles office.

 In November 2012, Ms. Suwatanapongched helped found and launch the Thai American Bar Association (“TABA”) and served as its Founding President.
 TABA is the first organization to support Thai and Thai-American legal professionals in the United States.
 She currently serves on TABA's Advisory Board.
-Ms. Suwatanapongched is also currently the President of the Asian Pacific American Bar Association of Los Angeles (“APABA”), where she has served on the Board of Governors since 2007 and was its President in 2015.
+Ms. Suwatanapongched also serves on the Advisory Board of the Asian Pacific American Bar Association of Los Angeles (“APABA”), where she has served on the Board of Governors since 2007 and was its President in 2015.

 In addition to her leadership roles externally, Ms. Suwatanapongched is an active member of the firm's diversity group, the Diversity and Inclusion Attorney Network.
 She is also a representative on Sheppard Mullin's Associates Forum.

 •Southern California Rising Star, Super Lawyers, 2014, 2015

 • Baker v.
 Microsoft Corporation Revisited: Video Gaming Company Seeks to Stop Class Action Plaintiffs From Shortcutting the Appeals Process, May 8, 2015